18 Simple Rules to Follow If You Want to Live to 100

 The current government advice on exercise calls for getting at least 30 minutes a day of moderate physical activity—such as walking.
 Even if you don’t hit that number, as long as you’re consistently active, you’ll lower your mortality risk, research shows.
 Instead of making exercise just one more thing to check off your to-do list, experts advise finding more ways to work activity into the fabric of your daily life.
 Walking or biking to the store, vacuuming the house, or mowing the lawn all count toward your goal of living to 100.

-These are the health benefits of walking 10,000 steps a day.
+Discover the health benefits of walking 10,000 steps a day!

 It’s not enough to have friends—you have to connect with them on a regular basis in order to get the life-extending benefits.
 And that means more than just following them on Facebook and “liking” the occasional photo of a cute puppy or grandchild.
 When you have truly strong social connections, you reduce your risk of early death by 50 per cent compared to people without those ties.